Skip to content

 • Looking after records of tenants and leaseholders

-• Speaking with tenants and residents association
+• Speaking with tenants and resident associations

 • Providing accounts for service charges

-• Arranging for building insurance cover
+• Arranging for buildings insurance cover

 What should service charges cover?

-• Service charges should cover the following:
+Service charges should include the following:

 • Maintenance of all communal areas